 Synthetics

 The vast majority of sun shirts are made with polyester, which is breathable, robust enough to keep UV radiation at bay, and maintains impressive abrasion resistance for the thickness.
-Some shirts, like the climbing-specific Black Diamond Alpenglow Pro and Outdoor Research Astroman, use nylon, which is another synthetic that’s generally a bit stiffer and more abrasion-resistant but not as comfortable as polyester.
+Some shirts, like the climbing-specific Black Diamond Alpenglow Pro and Outdoor Research Astroman Air, use nylon, which is another synthetic that’s generally a bit stiffer and more abrasion-resistant but not as comfortable as polyester.
 We generally recommend synthetic sun hoodies for warm weather and use around water, but be advised that they are known to hold stink (many now include odor-resistant treatments, which helps a lot).
 For the best combination of protection and breathability, synthetic sun shirts are our top choice.

 Natural Fibers

 A few sun hoodies above use natural fiber blends, including merino wool and bamboo (both are woven with polyester for durability), and Patagonia's modal sun, which is sourced from natural beech tree pulp.
 These materials offer a soft and cozy feel and resist odor better than synthetics.
 However, while merino wool is our favorite baselayer material, it’s too insulative for use in a versatile sun shirt.
-On the other hand, bamboo and modal (like cotton) absorb water and isn’t quick to dry.
+On the other hand, bamboo and modal (like cotton) absorb water and aren’t quick to dry.
 What’s more, all these materials require extra care when it comes to laundering, and they won’t hold up to heavy use as well as comparable synthetics.
 There’s a time and place for natural fibers—merino sun shirts can be nice in colder conditions, while bamboo and modal are soft enough for everyday use—but neither offer the versatile performance of synthetic alternatives.

 UPF Ratings